 Gail has 15 years of elementary education teaching experience, 5 years as an elementary classroom teacher and 10 years as an elementary media generalist.
 She received a B.A. in elementary education from Central College in Pella, Iowa, and an M.L.S. from the University of Iowa.
 Gail is the graduate teaching licensure coordinator for the Duluth campus and also teaching courses in that program as well as the online teaching and educational technology certificate programs.
 Her educational interests include teaching the adult learner, as well as 21st century teaching and technology practices.

-Jesse taught high school students for 13 years and served as administrator (Principal/Superintendent) for 13 years.
+Dr. Hinrichs taught high school students for 13 years and served as administrator (Principal/Superintendent) for 13 years.
 He has a Minnesota secondary teacher's license and a superintendent license.
-Jesse graduated from Winona State University in Secondary Education, and received his Masters Degree from St. Thomas University in Training and Human Resource Development.
+Dr. Hinrichs graduated from Winona State University in Secondary Education, and received his Masters Degree from St. Thomas University in Training and Human Resource Development.
 He earned his Doctor of Education in Educational Administration (Ed.
 D.), from Bethel University.
 His Dissertation study title is: Policy Governance: The Impact on School Board Effectiveness and Turnover.

-Jesse joined The College of St. Scholastica faculty in August, 2008, and works as the St. Cloud Graduate Teacher Licensure program coordinator, he coordinates student field placements in St. Cloud and in St. Paul, and teaches educational seminars, courses, and conducts teacher observations and program orientations
+Dr. Hinrichs joined The College of St. Scholastica faculty in August, 2008, and works as the St. Cloud Graduate Teacher Licensure (GTL) program coordinator.
+He teaches educational seminars, foundation courses, research courses and conducts teacher observations and program orientations.

 Beth received her bachelor's degree in Natural Science from The College of St. Benedict.
 She completed a teaching certificate at UMD, and an M.Ed. from St. Scholastica.
 Beth taught middle and secondary level science classes including life, earth, and physical science for 13 years in the Duluth Schools, and has conducted workshops for teachers and volunteered in elementary science classrooms.
 Her focus is on increasing teacher's abilities to use hands-on science activities that promote critical thinking.

 Rachel earned her B.A. in English from the University of Rochester.
 She pursued a career in the media industry in Chicago until she moved with her family to Duluth in 1993.
 She earned her Bachelor's degree in education from the University of Minnesota, Duluth, and her Master's degree in education from St. Mary's University.
-She has taught in the Duluth public schools for the past six years.
-Her academic interests are technology integration, elementary math methods, working with at-risk students, and educational reform.
-She enjoys reading, gardening, traveling, theatre, and spending time with her husband Bill, sons Connor and Nate, and her dog Cosmo.
+She taught grades 3-5 in the public school system.
+Her academic interests are technology integration, elementary math and reading methods, working with at-risk students, and educational reform.
+She enjoys reading, gardening, traveling, theatre, and spending time with her husband Bill, sons Connor and Nate, and her dog Rugby.

 Sr. Clare Marie is a graduate of The College of St. Scholastica and the University of Minnesota, Duluth.
 Her concentrations were in administration and psychological foundations.
 She has had a variety of experiences in education that began with teaching upper elementary students.
 She served as a principal for fifteen years and then became superintendent of schools for the Diocese of Duluth.
 Her next experience was as elementary coordinator and teacher at The College of St. Scholastica.
 After leaving the College to serve as prioress of the Benedictine Sisters of Duluth, she has returned as coordinator of the graduate education programs.